 Vigilant Aerospace Systems, Inc. has successfully participated in a ground-breaking unmanned aircraft flight that helps to pave the way for routine flights over people, a major milestone in the development of commercial drone regulations and the use of unmanned aircraft in the US.

-Unmanned Aircraft Systems (UAS) Integration Pilot Program (IPP).
+Vigilant Aerospace provided airspace monitoring, flight safety and airspace logging using its FlightHorizon GCS product as part of a team in North Dakota participating in the FAA’s new Unmanned Aircraft Systems (UAS) Integration Pilot Program (IPP).
 The flight was completed with an FAA waiver and FAA observers on-site and represents an important step forward for the industry and in the development of the safety case for routine flights over people by unmanned aircraft.

-North Dakota UAS Integration Pilot Program and is providing FlightHorizon software as an airspace monitoring, flight logging, data collection and safety mitigation tool for the team’s flight operations.
+Vigilant Aerospace Systems is partnered with the North Dakota UAS Integration Pilot Program and is providing FlightHorizon software as an airspace monitoring, flight logging, data collection and safety mitigation tool for the team’s flight operations.

-North Dakota IPP team is led by the North Dakota Department of Transportation and other members include the Northern Plains UAS Test Site, CNN, Botlink, ParaZero, AirMap, and several other local and state organizations.
+The North Dakota IPP team is led by the North Dakota Department of Transportation and other members include the Northern Plains UAS Test Site, CNN, Botlink, ParaZero, AirMap, and several other local and state organizations.

 The flights took place intermittently for several hours on Saturday, September 29 from 9:00 a.m. to 2:00 p.m. over the annual tailgate party at the FargoDome before the North Dakota State University (NDSU) and South Dakota State University (SDSU) football game.